 “Do I need to testify against them?”

-Murdoch shakes his head.
-“I would imagine so, but there should be enough evidence against them to easily get a conviction without it.”
+Murdoch nods his head.
+“I would imagine so, but there may be enough evidence against them to easily get a conviction without it.”

-I nod, feeling relieved that the nightmare of the last few months could finally be over.
+My shoulders drop and I allow a huge sigh of relief to escape, thankful that the nightmare of the last few months could finally be over.
 No more will I have to be secretive around Emily, or hide from PODS.
 My life can return to normal.

 “I just need you to sign a few papers at the front desk and you’re free to go,” Murdoch says.